awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 **Q: How do I use my AWS Direct Connect, AWS VPN, or other VPN tunnel to stream my applications?**

 First, create an Amazon Virtual Private Cloud (Amazon VPC) endpoint in the same Amazon VPC as the AWS Direct Connect, AWS VPN, or other VPN tunnel.
 Then, specify the VPC endpoint when creating a new stack, modifying an existing one, or creating a new image builder.
 Users will then use the VPC endpoint when they stream their applications.
 To learn more about the AppStream 2.0 streaming VPC endpoints, see Creating and Streaming From VPC Interface Endpoints in the AppStream 2.0 Administration Guide.

+**Q: Are all AppStream 2.0 instance types available in AWS VAM?**

+## Graphics instances

+Q: Does Amazon AppStream 2.0 offer GPU-accelerated instances?

+Yes.
+All AppStream 2.0 instance types, including Graphics Design, Graphics Pro, and Graphics G4 instance families, are available to launch with AWS VAM.
+Ensure to increase your service quota limits for instances and fleet size through AWS Support.

 ## Getting started